-The following strategies are general strategies approaches for phasing development plans to achieve a sustainable balance of development with infrastructure and public facilities throughout Tysons.
+The following are general strategies for phasing development plans to achieve a sustainable balance with infrastructure and public facilities throughout Tysons.

-Phasing to Incorporating Transportation Improvements and Programs [Underlined in the original text]
+Phasing to Transportation Improvements and Programs

-Accommodating an increase in Increasing the amount of development in Tysons will require significant depends upon transportation improvements and changes in travel patterns.
-Planned roadway improvements, including such as new street connections, ramps to the Dulles

-Airport Access and Dulles Toll Road (DAAR, Route 267), and crossings of the Capital Beltway/Interstate 495 (I-495), are necessary to disperse vehicle traffic.
+Increasing the amount of development in Tysons will require significant transportation improvements and changes in travel patterns.
+Planned roadway improvements, including new street connections, ramps to the Dulles Airport Access and Dulles Toll Road (DAAR, Route 267), and crossings of the Capital Beltway/Interstate 495 (I-495), are necessary to disperse vehicle traffic.
 Improvements to transit and to the pedestrian and bicycle networks are also needed to encourage travel by these modes.
 The provision of such infrastructure and the achievement of trip reduction objectives can be thought of as triggers that should occur in concert with future growth.

-Just as previous plans for Tysons phased growth to the provision of Metrorail, future redevelopment Redevelopment proposals should be phased to planned roadway and transit improvements and the demonstrated ability to significantly reduce single-occupancy vehicle trips.
-Table Tables 7 and 7B in the Transportation section of the Plan prioritizes specific improvements needed to accommodate development as Tysons grows over time.
-Similarly, Table 5 in the Transportation section sets vehicle trip reduction objectives that increase with each decade development levels.
+Just as previous Plans for Tysons phased growth to the provision of Metrorail, future redevelopment proposals should be phased to planned roadway and transit improvements and the demonstrated ability to significantly reduce single-occupancy vehicle trips.
+Table 7 in the Transportation section of the Plan prioritizes specific improvements needed to accommodate development as Tysons grows over time.
+Similarly, Table 5 in the Transportation section sets vehicle trip reduction objectives that increase with each decade.

 All development proposals should perform a traffic impact analysis.
-Development proposals should conduct traffic impact analyses.
-The mitigation Mitigation measures identified by this analysis these analyses should be considered along with the phasing guidance below.
+The mitigation measures identified by this analysis should be considered along with the phasing guidance below.

-Initial phases of development Development approved in the early phases after Plan approval should provide on-site improvements and the grid of streets; should significantly advance the provision of infrastructure; and should meet the applicable levels of trip reduction set forth in Table 5 in the Transportation section.
-Later phases Development approved in later phases should be triggered by achievement of trip reduction objectives and the provision of the infrastructure and other transportation improvements set forth in Table Tables 7 and 7B in the Transportation section.
+Initial phases of development should provide on-site improvements and the grid of streets; should significantly advance the provision of infrastructure; and should meet the applicable levels of trip reduction set forth in Table 5 in the Transportation section.
+Later phases should be triggered by achievement of trip reduction objectives and the provision of the infrastructure and other transportation improvements set forth in Table 7 in the Transportation section.

-The necessary transportation Transportation improvements and transit capital and operating costs will rely on both public and private sources of funding.
-Public sources of funding may come comes from state and federal sources, general fund allocations, tax increment financing, and/or other sources.
-The private sector's share is envisioned to be composed of planned to include on-site improvements, including the grid of streets, and contributions to the Tysons Road Fund, based on square feet or dwelling units, approved during the zoning process. contributions to the Tysons-wide and Tysons Grid of Streets Transportation Funds, and taxes collected through the Tysons Transportation Service District.
-Private sector participation in funding transportation improvements is critical to the long term future of Tysons.
+The necessary transportation improvements and transit operating costs will rely on both public and private sources of funding.
+Public sources of funding may come from state and federal sources, general fund allocations, tax increment financing, and/or other sources.
+The private sector's share is envisioned to be composed of on-site improvements, including the grid of streets, and contributions to the Tysons Road Fund, based on square feet or dwelling units, approved during the zoning process.
 However, preliminary estimates of the cost of the transportation improvements needed to accommodate 84 million square feet of development (the high forecast for the year 2030) versus anticipated revenue sources result in significant shortfalls.